CompIsle/compisle.github.io/docs/Skills/Better Assignments.md

     >  “When you catch an adjective, kill it.
 No, I don't mean utterly, but kill most of them--then the rest will be valuable.
 They weaken when they are close together.
 They give strength when they are far apart.”
     Mark Twain

+    Im other words, use adjectives and adverbs *sparingly* and only when the meaning would not be the same without them.

+    Adjectives: modify nouns and can be used attibutively, before the noun, "the blue ball" or predicatively, after a verb, "the ball is blue".
+It is attributive adjectives that are misused.
+What information do I get from "It was raining very hard" that is missing from "it was raining hard"?

+    Adverbs: modify verbs, often, although not always, end --ly and are just as abused.
+"He looked thoroughly wretched" tells me nothing that "He looked wretched" does not.

 ----